fer-osorio/cipher-fortis/README.md

 #  Executable Files

-There are two executables in directory [Executables](Apps/Executables).
+Two executables can be created in [Executables](Apps/Executables) directory.
 Instructions for the building of this files can be found
 [here](Apps/Executables/README.md)